ou524u/ou524u.github.io/content/project/example/index.md

 Lab 4 centered around animation generation with a focus on inverse kinematics and mass-spring systems:
 1. Inverse Kinematics Algorithm for realistic motion planning.
 2. Mass-Spring System Algorithm for simulating deformable objects.
-Implicit Euler and Fast simulation of Mass-spring systems(Liu et al. 2013)
+Explicit&Implicit Euler methods, and Fast simulation of Mass-spring systems(Liu et al. 2013) were inplemented.

 Lab 5 concluded with visualization tasks, covering parallel coordinates for multidimensional data and the LIC algorithm for 2D flow field visualization: